Visit Longwa, in Mon, Nagaland, and experience the life of headhunting Naga tribes.

 Village Longwa, in the district of Mon, was no different.

-Though of course, Nagaland, as we know it today, is only a remaining shadow of its once fierce self, and much of the south of the state has already been fairly developed, in the north, however, one can still find tribespeople in exotic attire who continue to live a traditional lifestyle (minus the headhunting ritual ofcourse).
+Though of course, Nagaland, as we know it today, is only a remaining shadow of its once fierce self, we can still find tribal Naga people in exotic attire looking just as dangerous (minus the headhunting ritual of course).

 A King With 60 Wives

 It is said that the king of Longwa (locally known as ‘Angh) eats in Myanmar and sleeps in India.
 And that is because a part of his house is located in India, and apart, from Myanmar.

 He has 60 wives and he rules over more than 70 villages extending to Myanmar and Arunachal Pradesh — a lavish life indeed!

 And that’s not it, the king, in addition to all the residents of Longwa holds dual citizenship for India and Myanmar.